How Long Do Solar Panels Last?

 Solar panel and bracket in the rain.

-How Long Do Solar Panels Last On A House
+What Is The Solar Panels Lifespan On A House

 First and foremost, every solar system is different in the same way that every house is different.
 Similarly, each location is not the same.
 And even more specifically, how each person uses their energy intake is different as well.
 These are all variables that play a role in establishing precisely how long solar panels will last on your house.

 The biggest of these is, what goes wrong with solar panels at that point?
 As you may have heard, solar panels don’t necessarily just stop working.
-Rather, they lose efficiency over time.
+Rather, solar panels lose efficiency over time.
 This is due to the materials within the solar panel, but also the hardware itself.

 After all, a solar panel is located outside, typically on your roof.
 Because of this, it is exposed to the elements.
 Depending on where you live, this might mean harsher weather than other places.
 From high winds to snow to excessive rain or hail, these all impact the life of your solar panel.